Improving Cognitive Performance Through Exercise and Sleep: Study Findings

 In addition, the doctor highlighted, “physical activity, such as cycling, can stimulate the growth of new cells in areas of the brain related to memory and problem solving and strengthen connections between neurons.”

-“The findings significantly expand what we know about the relationship between exercise and these stressors, and help reinforce the message that movement is medicine for the body and brain,” said one of the study authors (Lifestock).
+“The findings significantly expand what we know regarding the relationship between exercise and these stressors, and help reinforce the message that movement is medicine for the body and brain,” said one of the study authors (Lifestock).

 In the first experiment, individuals were only allowed five hours of sleep per night, for three days.
 Each morning they would be assigned seven tasks to perform at rest and then while cycling.
 They were also asked to rate their sleepiness and mood before completing the tasks.

 The results showed that the effects of three nights of partial sleep on executive functions were inconsistent.
-The article says that one explanation for this could be that some people are more resistant to a mild or moderate sleep deficit.
+The article says that one explanation for this might be that some people are more resistant to a mild or moderate sleep deficit.
 However, regardless of sleep, moderate-intensity exercise improved performance on all tasks.

 In the second experiment, participants went an entire night without sleep and were then placed in a hypoxic (low oxygen levels) environment in the university’s Extreme Environments Laboratories.
 Even though oxygen levels were reduced, exercise continued to improve cognitive performance.